sourabhagrawal23/AI-Enabled-Fintech-B2B-Invoice-Management-Cloud-Application/README.md

 6. Integrate and Deploy the ML Model for predicting the first partial payment amount and the Professor Chatbot.

-1. Technical Requirements:
-   1. The Project requires [JDK 7](https://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) or higher.
-   2. [MYSQL Command Line Client](https://dev.mysql.com/downloads/mysql/) must be installed on your computer.
-2. Setting Up:
-   1. Contact Owner
-## IMP
-The Project may involve any sort of bug as it is currently under development and is subject to change.
 ## Screenshots
 ![0](https://github.com/sourabhagrawal23/Shopify/blob/master/Screenshots/0.png?raw=true)